This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 This article is based on four studies conducted for NIJ.
 The names of the study authors and their reports are:

 Garrison, Arthur, Process Evaluation Assessing the Gender Appropriateness of the KEY/CREST Program, Final Report to NIJ, grant number 99-RT-VX-K016, April 2002 (NCJ 195788).
-The full report and Executive Summary are available from NCJRS (https://www.ojp.gov/pdffiles1/nij/grants/195788.pdf).
+The full report and Executive Summary are available at https://www.ojp.gov/pdffiles1/nij/grants/195788.pdf).
 Garrison is the director of criminal justice planning for the Delaware Criminal Justice Council.

 Zlotnick, Caron, Treatment of Incarcerated Women With Substance Abuse and Posttraumatic Stress Disorder, Final Report to NIJ, grant number 99-WT-VX-0004, July 2002 (NCJ 195165).
-The full report is available from NCJRS (https://www.ojp.gov/pdffiles1/nij/grants/195165.pdf).
+The full report is available at (https://www.ojp.gov/pdffiles1/nij/grants/195165.pdf).
 Zlotnick is an associate professor in the Department of Psychiatry and Human Behavior at Brown Medical School.

 Bloom, Barbara, Barbara Owen, and Stephanie Covington, Gender-Responsive Strategies: Research, Practice, and Guiding Principles for Women Offenders, Washington, DC: U.S. Department of Justice, National Institute of Corrections, June 2003.